Spring 2023 President’s Report

 “Like” & “Follow”.

-Print and complete the membership form (click on “membership form”) and mail to RHS Golden Grads, PO Box 281, Edmonds, WA 98020-0281.
-You can add Credit Card instructions to the form or attach your personal check to pay your dues.
+Print and complete the membership form (click on “membership form”) and print out and mail to RHS Golden Grads, PO Box 281, Edmonds, WA 98020-0281.
+You can add Credit Card instructions to the form or include your personal check in the envelope to pay your dues.